Are you an adviser? Go to Unbiased Pro

 Get expert financial advice

-Shared ownership can be a valuable option if you’re looking to step onto the property ladder without the financial burden of full ownership.
+Shared ownership can be a valuable option if you’re looking to step onto the property ladder but can’t afford to buy in the conventional way.

-While it offers a more affordable way to own a home, it’s important to weigh the benefits against the potential downsides, such as ongoing rent payments and restrictions on sub-letting.
+But it’s important to weigh the benefits against the potential downsides, such as ongoing rent payments.

 By thoroughly understanding the terms and conditions and considering your long-term financial plans, you can make an informed decision about whether shared ownership is the right path for you.